-Note: While there are many, many different types of cryptocurrencies, bitcoin is the most popular by far.
+Note: While there are many, many different types of cryptocurrencies, bitcoin is the most popular.
 As such, we’ll use the terms “bitcoin” and “cryptocurrency” interchangeably for the rest of this article.

-Know that bitcoins are treated as assets under the law
+Know that bitcoin is treated as assets under the law

 Before you accept bitcoin as payment, you should know that courts have been treating the cryptocurrency as “not money” in many cases.

-The decision was that bitcoins are not money.
-“That was the first real ruling that stated that bitcoins, while they may have aspects of value, are not currency as we treat currency in law,” Joshua said.
+The decision was that bitcoin is not money.
+“That was the first real ruling that stated that while bitcoin may have aspects of value, it is not a currency as we treat currency in law,” Joshua said.

 Put another way, Joshua added: